 - 1/3 cup sautéed shrimp paste plus 1 teaspoon to flavor shrimp

 - 1 thumb-size ginger , peeled and julienned

 - 1 lb banana squash , peeled, deseeded and cubed

 - 1 Chinese or Japanese eggplant , sliced into the diagonal (1-inch thick)

 - 1 bittermelon , halved, deseeded and sliced into the diagonal (1-inch thick)

 - ½ lb green beans , ends trimmed

 - Kosher salt

-Add the cooked shrimps, tomato and serrano peppers, if using; gently stir and correct seasonings with salt to taste.
+- Add the cooked shrimp, tomato and serrano peppers, if using; gently stir and correct seasonings with salt to taste.